 California, Texas, and Florida have the highest populations in the country, so many online sellers do significant business in these states.
 That gives them a lot of clout when it comes to tax collection.

-Sales and use taxes can already present a major headache for ecommerce businesses.
+Keeping track of sales tax nexus can already present a major headache for ecommerce businesses.
 If other states begin to follow California’s lead when it comes to income tax, it would present a major challenge to some smaller sellers.

 Some online sellers are pushing back against California’s tax collection efforts